Bring Photos to Life: Animate Any Picture with AI | HeyGen

-Upload a photo or paste an image link to instantly get a polished singing video.
-HeyGen animate faces, sync lips to audio, add natural expressions, captions, and platform-ready exports so you can create shareable clips without cameras or manual animation.
+Upload a photo or paste an image link to instantly generate a polished singing video.
+HeyGen animates faces, syncs lips to audio, adds natural expressions, captions, and platform-ready exports, so you can create shareable clips without cameras or manual animation.

 Try our free image-to-video generator